oliviodare/cv/index.md

 - Talk: 'The Journal of Trial and Error, the Joint Master in Neuroscience, and History and Philosophy of Science.
 A productive initiative?'

-## Teaching
+## Teaching / Mentoring
 `Mar-Sep 2021`
 __Internship Coordinator, Journal of Trial and Error & Utrecht University (NL)__
-- Support of 1 MSc HPS student from Utrecht University as intern at the journal.
+- Support of 1 MSc HPS student from Utrecht University as an intern at the journal.
 - Design of internship goals and assessment of milestones.

 `Academic years 2020-21, 2021-22`